Three (1965 film): Themes

 The theme of the film is death from the perspective of one man, in three forms: as witness of it, as a victim of it, and as an executor.

-Three is an anti-war film.
+Petrović stated:Three is an anti-war film.
 It shows the true face of war - its horrors and its absurdity.
 The real protagonist of this film is death.
 In this film, it appears in three forms - as punishment, as victim, and as an expression of the senselessness of war.
 One needs to be against war, but one needs to be against war as a matter of principle, against anybody who wages war, and also against those who create reasons for war.